-Proudly Serving Dallas-Fort Worth and Surrounding Areas
+Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

-Everything absorbs, reflects, and, occasionally, transmits energy at different levels.
+Everything absorbs, reflects, and occasionally transmits energy at different levels.
 Different materials give off hot or cold energy at different rates.

 Thermal imaging cameras are heat-sensitive equipment.
 This means that they measure radiated infrared energy and convert the data into maps that correspond with temperatures.
 This produces an image that is called a thermogram.
 These can be analyzed through a process called thermography.
-They can be used for immediate use or processed further through specialized software for evaluation, accuracy, and report output.
+They can be used immediately or processed further through specialized software for evaluation, accuracy, and report output.
 Thermal imaging cameras provide a new level of measuring temperature.
 They give a picture showing the temperature differences of a surface instead of numbers for the temperature.

 Firefighters use them to: